Xcode Cloud

 It’s often the standard that we follow this approach when developing.

-Create a branch off of
+Create a branch off of master

-and work on that branch.Create a PR to merge the branch to
+Create a PR to merge the branch to master

-.
-Note that these changes are only meant for development.When we are ready to release changes to the AppStore, we can then merge
+When we are ready to release changes to the AppStore, we can then merge master

-.In the case that there are merge conflicts, create a branch off of
+In the case that there are merge conflicts, create a branch off of release

-) and merge ourmaster
+) and merge our master

 branch to resolve merge conflicts.
 Make sure to change the app version as well as the build version (even though the build version should automatically be incremented by Xcode Cloud).
-When done, submit a PR to mergerelease-copy
+When done, submit a PR to merge release-copy

 .